Tiger Hattori

-Masao Hattori (服部正男, Hattori Masao), known as Tiger Hattori (タイガー服部, Tāiga Hattori) is a Japanese retired professional wrestler, referee and manager best known for his work as a referee in New Japan Pro-Wrestling (NJPW).
-Hattori is the current foreign liaison officer of NJPW.
+Masao Hattori (服部正男, Hattori Masao), known as Tiger Hattori (タイガー服部, Tāiga Hattori) is a Japanese retired professional wrestler, referee and manager, best known for his work as a referee in New Japan Pro-Wrestling (NJPW).
+Hattori is currently the foreign liaison officer of NJPW.

-Hattori has been active in pro wrestling since the 1970s, and is one of the longest tenured members of the New Japan roster, having made his first appearance in 1982.
+Hattori has been active in pro wrestling since the 1970s; he is one of the longest tenured members of the New Japan roster, having made his first appearance in 1982.
 He has also worked for other companies, including Japan Pro Wrestling, Fighting of World Japan Pro Wrestling, and Pro Wrestling Noah.
 Hattori retired from refereeing on February 19, 2020.

 Career

 Early career

 Hattori excelled in amateur wrestling during his time at Meiji University, winning the 1966 Greco-Roman All Japan Wrestling Championship in the bantamweight category.
 The following year, he travelled to Romania, where he won the World Wrestling Championship as a bantamweight.
 Hattori would move to the United States after graduation, and was bought in by professional wrestler Hiro Matsuda to work as a coach at his pro wrestling school, where Hattori taught would-be wrestlers the fundamentals of amateur wrestling.
 His students included Hulk Hogan.
 Through his work with Matsuda, Hattori began working as a manager for Japanese wrestlers working in America, managing the likes of Masa Saito and Killer Khan in the 1970s.
 He would also briefly work as a wrestler in the late 70s, working as Rising Sun for a handful of matches in Championship Wrestling from Florida.
 While in Florida, he was nicknamed "Tiger" by promoter Bill Watts, which he later adopted as his permanent ring name.